Microorganisms and Irritants in the Air in Your Home

 UV-C Room Air Purification Can Be the Answer to What’s Airborne in Your Home

 Germicidal UV-C has been recognized for decades as a powerful, safe, rapid, and chemical-free disinfection method.
-Germicidal ultraviolet light emitted at 254 nanometers deactivates the DNA of virus, bacteria, and fungi—destroying their ability to multiply and cause disease.
+Germicidal ultraviolet light emitted at 254 nanometers inactivates the DNA of virus, bacteria, and fungi—destroying their ability to multiply and cause disease.
 By utilizing UV-C Room Air Purification methods, microbes will essentially stop reproducing, and start to die off.

 UV-C room air purification systems can be utilized throughout your space to create a healthy home.
 Atlantic Ultraviolet Corporation® engineers designed SANITAIRE® Ultraviolet Room Air Sanitizers for use in just about any occupied setting.
 Models feature a permanent, washable, electrostatic intake filter or disposable filter capable of removing airborne particles as small as 5 microns.